benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

   from external dependencies like the network.
 - Consultants like [Pivotal Labs](https://pivotal.io/labs)
   can help incorporate TDD into your workflow.
-  (Disclaimer: I work for Pivotal, but they have not endorsed or funded this post.)
+  (Full disclosure: I work for Pivotal, but they have not endorsed or funded this post.)

 ## Coda: How Much Testing Is Enough?